How a Pet Food Extrusion Process Works for Making High-quality Kibble

 The pet food extrusion process does several very important jobs at once.

-- 1. It Makes the Kibble Digestible (Starch Gelatinization) “The most important job of extrusion is cooking the starches from pet food ingredients like corn, peas, or potatoes.
-This high-heat process, called starch gelatinization, breaks down the raw starch.
-This makes it much easier for dogs and cats to digest and get energy from the food.
-Without this step, most of the carbohydrates would be indigestible for them.”
+• 1.
+It Makes the Kibble Digestible (Starch Gelatinization) “The most important job of extrusion is cooking the starches from pet food ingredients like corn, peas, or potatoes.
+Starch gelatinization is a process that breaks down raw starch at high temperatures.
+This makes it much easier for cats and dogs to digest the food and get energy from it.
+If they didn’t do this step, most of the carbohydrates would be hard for them to digest.”

-- 3. It Creates the Kibble’s Shape and Texture The process gives the kibble its uniform shape, size, and its familiar crunchy, porous texture.
+• 3.
+It Creates the Kibble’s Shape and Texture The process gives the kibble its familiar crunchy, porous texture, as well as its uniform shape and size.

-- 4. It Allows for High-Fat Formulas The extrusion process allows for the inclusion of high levels of fats and oils.
-These are essential for a pet’s energy and health.
+• 4.
+It Allows for High-Fat Formulas The extrusion process makes it possible to add a lot of fats and oils.
+These are important for a pet’s health and energy.

 The Extrusion Process Step-by-Step